• Dr. and Mrs. Cherry - Highly-educated, long-term prudent investors who desire clarity in their retirement plan to continue to be faithful stewards.

 As prudent and highly-educated investors, this wise couple knows the vast majority of “actively managed” funds underperform index funds.
 This causes them to question if it makes sense to pay a financial advisor to manage their money for them.

 Several very important decisions lie ahead of them.
-This is what is running through their minds:
+Here are some questions running through their minds:

 • When should Dr. Cherry retire?